denim-bluu/py_momentum/README.md

 ## Project Structure

+The system consists of the following core services:

 1. Data Service ✅:
    - Fetch and store historical and real-time market data
    - Provide data to other services via API
    - Calculate and store common technical indicators
    - Manage data caching for improved performance

 2. Strategy Service ✅:
    - Implement and manage multiple trading strategies
    - Generate trading signals based on market data and configured strategies
    - Provide risk calculations for potential trades
    - Allow dynamic configuration of strategy parameters

 3. Portfolio Service ✅:
+   - Act as the central orchestrator for the trading system
    - Receive signals from the Strategy Service
    - Determine desired portfolio state based on signals and current market conditions
    - Implement rebalancing logic and scheduling